Ali & Nino

 “In fact, these days when an author disappears it inspires in certain souls a mad detective hunt.
 Bitter wars erupt between scholars, and tremendous amounts of creative energy are wasted on quixotic pursuits of the author’s ‘true identity’.”

 The subject matter is complex and covers a vast ground.
 Years have been spent in study and research as well as in constant reflective discussion with fellow researchers; and indeed it takes its own time to find one’s way through the jungle of facts related to the life of Lev Nussimbaum a.k.a.
 Essad Bey a.k.a Kurban Said – and everything around it.
-This is the main reason why the average reader being intersted in the fiels might not enjoy that publication.
-Neither this review here.
+This is the main reason why the average reader who might be interested in this topic will perhaps not enjoy that publication – neither this review here.
+This is due to the reasons mentioned above and due to the fact that I as the reviewer address my text to those who have at least some insight into the problems around Ali & Nino.
+But I wish this text to be at least an eye-opener for those who want to take the risk and read Betty Blair’s publication.

 Kindly bear with the reviewer in regards of English grammar, orthography and punctuation.
-He ist neither a native English speaker nor has he ever lived in an English speaking country.
+He is neither a native English speaker nor has he ever lived in an English speaking country.
 If you find typos, either keep them, or give him a friendly yell by e-mail.

 Introduction

-2011, when this volume came out, “Azerbaijan International” was already in its 16th year of publication.
+In 2011, when this volume came out, “Azerbaijan International” was already in its 16th year of publication.
 Award winning (self-statement) and America-based, it used to appear four times yearly in Los Angeles and Baku.
 Editor Betty Blair created this “independent publication, which seeks to provide a forum for discussion and thought related to Azerbaijanis throughout the world”.

-After this issue the magazine “Azerbaijan International” ceased to appear altogether.
+After this issue, the magazine “Azerbaijan International” ceased to appear altogether.

 Below the cover image I read the subtitle, which immediately makes me come to a halt: “Who wrote Azerbaijan’s most famous novel?”

-This does not sound right, because “Ali & Nino” is certainly not “Azerbaijan’s most famous novel” but rather “the most famous novel in Azerbaijan” – or perhaps “the most famous novel playing in Azerbaijan”.
+This does not sound quite right, because “Ali & Nino” is certainly not “Azerbaijan’s most famous novel” but rather “the most famous novel in Azerbaijan” – or perhaps “the most famous novel playing in Azerbaijan”.

 I must insist on this subtlety – why, will be shown further down.